osg-htc/operations/docs/SLA/event.md

 ## SLA Validity Period

-This SLA will be in affect for one year.
+This SLA will be in effect for one year.

 ## SLA Review Procedure

-This SLA will renew automatically on a yearly basis unless change or update is requested by the OSG Operations Coordinator, the OSG Executive Team or the Stakeholders.
+This SLA will renew automatically on a yearly basis unless change or update is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders.

 ## References